-Or go to your city or township clerk's office by 4 p.m. on March 9, 2020 to cancel your absentee ballot and get a new one.
-If you have the absentee ballot, because when you made an error it was only partially destroyed, take it with you.
+Call or visit your city or township clerk's office as soon as possible to cancel your first absentee ballot and request a new one.
+If you have the absentee ballot, because you made an error or it was only partially destroyed, take it with you.
 Or go to your polling place on Election Day, fill out a form and vote.
-If you have the absentee ballot, because when you made an error it was only partially destroyed, take it with you.
+If you have the absentee ballot, because you made an error or it was only partially destroyed, take it with you.

-What if I'm not on the voter list at my polling place?
+What if I registered to vote but I'm not on the voter list at my polling place?